TrialAndErrorOrg/parsers/README.md

 Monorepo for a suite of parsers used in the [Journal of Trial and Error](https://journal.trialanderror.org).

+The goal is to automate the process of converting a manuscript from a word processor to a JATS XML file, which can then be used to generate a PDF and HTML version of the manuscript.
+Ideally this would allow authors to work in Word/Google Docs but still have the benefits of a modern publishing workflow.

+The only current implementation is found at [convert.centeroftrialanderror.com](convert.centeroftrialanderror.com) (very shodyy!).

 Currently has 3 suites of parsers:

 - `ooxast`/`reoff`: Tools to parse, convert from, and create OOXML (`.docx`) XML.
 Currently only contains a parser and a converter to `jats`, plus some tools.